Information for employers

 • the business is sold or has a significant downturn

-To apply for a suspension, an application form must be completed and information and support documents provided.
+To apply for a suspension, an application form must be completed with information and support documents provided.

 It is your responsibility as an employer, to comply with the South Australian Skills Regulations 2021, and the South Australian Skills Standards.
 More information can be found in the link below on what you need to know, and why.